Here’s a cheap and easy Shakeology alternative that won’t cost you the big bucks.

 I beg of you, peeps, if you want a protein shake then get some basic flavored powder and make a shake.
 But don’t rope yourself into paying over $1500 per year for this stuff.
 Save your money and buy a treadmill instead – that will get you into shape a lot faster.

-Click the link below to get FREE copies of my two most popular books as a gift for stoppping by:
+Enter your email below to get FREE copies of my two most popular books - The Wellness Rebel Manifesto and 5K in 8 Weeks - as a thanks for stopping by.